"Say not, 'I have found the truth,' but rather, 'I have found a truth.' " — Kahlil Gibran

 Great Sand Dunes National Park

-Karam Ahmad is a Policy Analyst at the Colorado Health Institute.
-He joined CHI in May 2017.
-He is experienced in translating complicated data, policies, and analyses for a variety of audiences and stakeholders.
+Karam Ahmad is a Senior Policy Analyst at the Colorado Health Institute who is experienced in translating complicated data, policies, and analyses for a variety of audiences and stakeholders.
 A native of Colorado, he has a passion for connecting the dots locally, with data and community input and an upstream focus on social factors that influence our health.

 Karam leads evaluation work for the Delta Dental of Colorado Foundation and co-leads evaluation on the Denver Foundation’s Colorado Health Access Fund.
 Both efforts aim to understand the impact of philanthropy on oral health and behavioral health, respectively.
 Karam also leads CHI’s climate change and health work and is a subject matter expert in Social Health Information Exchange, contributing statewide guidance to the Office of eHealth Innovation.